 Multi-Pack Solutions™ contract manufactures and packages a variety of brand-name products for the personal care industry, including creams, lotions, gels and wipes in bottles, tubes and single-use packettes.
 With more than 30 years of industry experience, we have continually invested in new technology and equipment to help lead many of our customers to market with innovative new products and line extensions across multiple product formats.

 At Multi-Pack Solutions, we believe that contract packaging is a science that begins with a keen understanding of who will use the product and how it will be used.
 Regulatory requirements, documentation and processes all vary based on intended use.
-For example, wet wipes used for cleansing or moisturizing the skin, such as those for baby care, hand washing, makeup removal, or the application of deodorants are regulated as cosmetics.
 Presently, there are no Food and Drug Administration (FDA) registrations required for the manufacturing processes of cosmetics; however, the FDA does regulate cosmetic labeling and safety information.
 Conversely, wipes intended for a therapeutic purpose, such as killing germs on the skin or treating acne, diaper rash or other skin conditions, are Class I Medical Devices and must meet FDA approval for product safety and effectiveness before they go on the market.

 Our contract tube filling capabilities include plastic, laminate and aluminum tubes for both cold and heated fills, as well as small packaging for TSA compliance.
 As you consider a new tube product launch, these key areas should be explored: